OCKProject/CCP/README.md

 So what's 'cultural computational publishing and the sprint or book sprint'.

  1. The sprint or book sprint is just an arbitrary time constraint to get people together to author on a topic.
 But we acknowledge that there is a deep asynchronous labor and expert part of publishing which is the feminized labor (less valued) of adding in detail and getting things right.
- 2. ‘Cultural computational publishing' that’s a mixture of Jupyter Notebook and Book, community owned publications like The Turing Way - which include live code in the publication, and 'computational publishing' which essentially means wrapping up all material in a reproducible environment see: https://research-compendium.science/
+ 2. ‘Cultural computational publishing' that’s a mixture of Jupyter Notebook and Book, community owned publications like [The Turing Way](https://the-turing-way.netlify.app/introduction/introduction.html) - which include live code in the publication, and 'computational publishing' which essentially means wrapping up all material in a reproducible environment see: https://research-compendium.science/

 ## What will be produced

  - A Jupyter Books collaboratively made publication includeing openNotebook logs
  - A record of searches made using openVirus and ContentMine
  - A Wikiversity preprint and open Notebook contribution, that is open before and after the workshop and is collaboratively authored. https://en.wikiversity.org/wiki/WikiJournal_Preprints/Cultural_Computational_Publishing:_A_Sprint

+### TDL

+Add citations